rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

 Blog guidelines
 ===============

-Developers often ask for an Information Developer to edit a blog that they have written and placed in the https://github.com/rackerlabs/docs-developer-blog repository.
+Developers often ask an Information Developer to edit a blog that they have written and placed in the https://github.com/rackerlabs/docs-developer-blog repository.
 Blogs in this repository are published to the Rackspace Developer Blog site at https://developer.rackspace.com/blog/.

+When you write a blog, use the writing guidelines in this Style Guide as you would with other documentation that is curated by the Information Development team.
+Start with the information in the :ref:`quickstart`.

-This topic provides guidelines for writing blogs for the Rackspace Developer Blog.
+This topic provides additional guidelines specific to writing blogs for the Rackspace Developer Blog site.

 Things to consider before writing a blog